suggest-go/suggest/README.md

 ```

+## Demo
-or see `./cmd/web/main.go` as complete example
+see https://tranquil-journey-12522.herokuapp.com/ as complete example
+or run it localy by `go run cmd/web/main.go`